mozilla/www.ccadb.org/cas/updates.md

 1. Attach the audit statements to a [Bugzilla Bug](fields#uploading-documents), indicating that they are preliminary.
 2. Create an Audit Case in the CCADB, providing links to the audit statements that were attached to the Bugzilla Bug.
 3. Add a Case Comment to the Audit Case that says: "Preliminary Audit Reports".
-4. Follow the rest of the [Audit Case Workflow] (updates#audit-case-workflow) to run ALV on the preliminary audit statements.
+4. Follow the rest of the [Audit Case Workflow](updates#audit-case-workflow) to run ALV on the preliminary audit statements.
 5. When the audit statements are finalized, update the links, re-run ALV, and add a Case Comment that says: "Final Audit Reports".

 ## Information Required ##